TypeScript Basics

 super

 call.
-Super must be called before accessing this
+Super must be called before accessing

 in the constructor of a derived class.